 Any student pursuing a degree in Criminal Justice & Corrections needs to check out University of Louisville.
 University of Louisville offers graduate degrees in criminal justice for those interested in an advanced degree.
 University of Louisville is among the largest schools in Kentucky.

-Any student pursuing a degree in Criminal Justice & Corrections has to take a look at University of Mississippi Main Campus.
-University of Mississippi Main Campus offers graduate degrees in criminal justice for those interested in an advanced degree.
+Any student pursuing a degree in Criminal Justice & Corrections has to take a look at University of Mississippi.
+Criminal justice graduates from University of Mississippi receive an earnings boost of about 9.1% above the typical income of criminal justice & corrections graduates.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 Mercer University is among your top options if you're planning on studying Criminal Justice & Corrections.
 Mercer University offers graduate degrees in criminal justice for those interested in an advanced degree.
 Positioned in Macon, Georgia, this university is right for individuals who prosper in an urban setting.

 Don't be concerned about affording Mercer University; 90.0% of their students receive some form of financial aid.
 You will get to meet others from many different cultures first-hand, thanks to Mercer's diverse campus.
 Ever wish colleges were graded with a report card?
 Now they are.
 Visit Mercer University's scorecard.